longevityframework/longevity/manual/what-is-longevity.md

 testing any queries that are important to your application.

-We borrow "subdomain" and "context" terminology from [Domain Driven Design](http://dddcommunity.org/), and we support DDD concepts and terminology in many other places.
-But it's important to note that longevity is primarily a persistence framework, and you don't have to be doing DDD to use it.
+We borrow "subdomain" and "context" terminology from [Domain Driven Design](http://dddcommunity.org/), and the concepts of DDD have influenced the design of longevity itself.
+But it's important to note that longevity is primarily a persistence framework, and you don't have to know or care about DDD to use it.
 The key principle that we take from DDD is that our domain classes should express our domain model as closely as possible, and should be isolated from application-level concerns.
 Whether or not you are doing DDD, we think you will find that this kind of separation of concerns will help you build solid, long-lasting applications.

 {% assign prevTitle = "user manual" %}
 {% assign prevLink = "./" %}